danvk/aoc2023/README.md

     Segmentation fault at address 0x104b7c024
     Panicked during a panic.
 Aborting.

+I guess mutating an ArrayList as you iterate it is trouble.
+I suppose that makes sense -- appending might change what `arraylist.items` points to.

+I had to introduce a cache (I think there's an infinite loop).
+The trick of removing array elements from the end (so that you don't invalidate indices) came in handy.

 ### Day 15 (29290 / 25436)

 Today was straightforward.
 Part 2 wasn't hard and didn't require much thought, just care to follow the instructions.